Tissint meteorite: Petrology and origin

-An analysis by Hasnaa Chennaoui-Aoudjehane, a Moroccan meteoriticist of Hassan II University in Casablanca, determined that the meteorite is a depleted picritic shergottite similar to EETA79001A.
+An analysis by Hasnaa Chennaoui-Aoudjehane, a Moroccan meteoriticist of Hassan II University in Casablanca, determined that the meteorite is a depleted picritic shergottite similar to EETA79001 lithology A (EETA79001A).
 The internal structure of the meteorite includes olivine macrocrysts (or nodules) embedded into a fine-grained matrix made of pyroxene and feldspar glass.
 The matrix has numerous cracks filled with black glassy material.
 Like other shergottites Tissint meteorite is enriched in magnesium oxide and other compatible elements such as nickel and cobalt.
 The bulk composition is also depleted in light rare earths and other incompatible elements such as beryllium, lithium and uranium.
 However the glassy material is enriched in these elements.

 The data on refractory trace elements, sulfur and fluorine as well as the data on the isotopic composition of nitrogen, argon and carbon released upon heating from the matrix and glass veins in the meteorite unambiguously indicate the presence of a Martian surface component including trapped atmospheric gases.
 So, the influence of in situ Martian weathering can be distinguished from terrestrial contamination in the meteorite.
 The Martian weathering features in Tissint are compatible with the results of spacecraft observations of Mars, and Tissint has a cosmic ray dating exposure age of 0.7 ± 0.3 Ma—consistent with the reading of many other shergottites, notably EETA79001, suggesting that they were ejected from Mars during the same event.

 The overall composition of the Tissint meteorite corresponds to that of aluminium-poor ferroan basaltic rock, which likely originated as a result of magmatic activity at the surface of Mars.
 These basalt then underwent weathering by fluids, which deposited minerals enriched in incompatible elements in fissures and cracks.
 A later impact on the surface of Mars melted the leached material forming black glassy veins.
 Finally shergottites were ejected from Mars about 0.7 million years ago.